openharmony/docs/en/application-dev/faqs/faqs-arkui-component.md

 }
 ```

 ## How do I set the position of a custom dialog box?

-Applicable to: OpenHarmony 3.2 Beta 5 (API version 9)
+(API version 9)

 **Symptom**